In this video,

-In this video, you'll program the last three panels of your storyboard.
+you will program the last three panel of your storyboard.

 Then, build the next animation in the second panel.

 For the rising action panel, duplicate your main sprite.

 Pull out a when I receive block to start the block stack.

 In a story, the action rises until the tension

 or problem is resolved at the story's climax.

 In your second panel, make the tension or the conflict

 that you set up in the first panel become more intense.